xDimGG/angelolloti/posts/premia.md

 ### Now What?

 Well, we figured out how the API works.
 Now, we need to write some code to make requests to these endpoints and store their data in some kind of data structure.
 I like working with [Jupyter Notebook](https://jupyter.org/) since it lets you hold onto variables while writing your code.
-Anyway, let's import requests, try making a get request to the endpoint with the same parameters as before, but just written out in a dict. `raise_for_status()` raises an error if our response has a bad status code. `json()` will just parse the response data in the JSON format.
+Anyway, let's import `requests` and try making a GET request to the endpoint with the same parameters as before, but just written out in a dictionary. `raise_for_status()` raises an error if our response has a bad status code. `json()` will just parse the response data in the JSON format.

 ```py
 import requests